Category: Extensions & Conversions

 An inside-outside garden extension.

-Garden Room | Architects for South London | Forrester Architects
+Inside-Outside Garden Extension | Architects for Lewisham | Forrester Architects

-forresterarchitects have designed an innovative garden room for a client in South London who has a love for their long mature garden.
+forresterarchitects have designed an innovative inside-outside garden extension for a client in South London who has a love for their long mature garden.
 The garden room design proposal aims to bring the garden into the new kitchen and dining room space, which will be a seamless addition to the existing building.

 The original London brickwork facade of the garden room will undulate along its length, providing glimpses of the garden in all directions.
 This unique design concept results in a fine garden room that is both functional and visually striking.
 The undulating form of the facade is an innovative approach that allows the garden room to seamlessly blend with the natural surroundings.
 The result is a space that feels connected to the outdoors, while still providing all the comforts of an indoor living space.
 The garden room is designed to be a versatile space that can be used for a variety of purposes.
 It will serve as an extension to the existing kitchen and dining room, providing additional space for entertaining or relaxation.
 The undulating form of the facade also creates interesting shadows and patterns throughout the day, adding to the visual interest of the space.